Phoenix-Finance/Phoenix-Documentation/content/options/financials.md

-# Financial Performance in the options collateral Pool
+# Financial Performance in the options collateral Pools

 ## Priced with probabilities